dnsimple/dnsimple-support/content/articles/integrated-domain-providers.markdown

 ## Supported Features

-- **View domain information**: When you link an integrated domain provider to your DNSimple account, domains registered via that integrated domain provider will be imported into DNSimple and listed on the Domains page.
+- **Import integrated domains**: When you link an integrated domain provider to your DNSimple account, domains registered via that integrated domain provider will be imported into DNSimple and listed on the Domains page.
+- **View and manage integrated domains**: View the expiry date, delegation name servers, domain registration contact, and DNSSEC information of your integrated domains from DNSimple.
+You can also [transfer](/articles/domain-transfer) your domain to DNSimple easily.
 - **Domain expiration notices**: Get email notifications when your integrated domains are near expiry.

 ## Supported Integrated Domain Providers